SEC charges Tesla founder Elon Musk with false statements about taking the company private

 Between the time of Musk's first tweet and the close of trading on August 7, Tesla shares gained more than 6 percent in value on significantly increased volume, the complaint said.

+The shares have since declined sharply in value.
+After trading hours Thursday, when the complaint was filed, Tesla shares plunged 11.8 percent to $271.52.

-Citing the market reaction, the complaint said Musk's alleged false and misleading statements "caused significant confusion and disruption in the market for Tesla's stock and resulting harm to investors."
+Citing the initial market reaction, the SEC said Musk's alleged false and misleading statements "caused significant confusion and disruption in the market for Tesla's stock and resulting harm to investors."

-Tesla and Musk did not immediately respond to a request for comment on the SEC allegations.

-The SEC scheduled a news conference later Thursday to discuss the enforcement action.